ewhicher/matter/content/collections/pages/home.md

         type: text
         text: ', we design products and services that improve experiences, open new markets, and redefine categories.'
 card_one_text: 'Find and prioritse emerging customer trends that align with your business goals'
-card_two_text: 'Turn early stage ideas into valuable products and services'
+card_two_text: 'Turn early stage ideas into valuable products, services and businesses'
 card_three_text: 'Improve experiences, optimise operations and kickstart a new phase of growth'
 hidden_text: 'We inject momentum into important projects and light fires in the bellies of the people and teams we work with.'
 logos: